mathisdt/nextcloud-news-filter/README.md

 ## Communication

-If you find a bug or want a new feature, you are welcome to file an issue on Github or even fix things yourself and create a pull request.
+If you find a bug or want a new feature or just have a question, you are welcome to [file an issue](https://github.com/mathisdt/nextcloud-news-filter/issues) or even fix things yourself and create a pull request.
 You can also [write me an email](https://zephyrsoft.org/contact-about-me) and I'll see what I can do.